There are several options to get funding for the doctoral program. Please note:

 - on the website of the Career Center,

-- in the bulletin of the TU Wien.
+- in the university gazette of the TU Wien.

 Beside the research for your doctoral thesis, you may be expected to do teaching, administrative work and other research not related to your thesis.
 Doctoral candidates having an employment contract are paid according to the collective bargaining agreement for university staff.

 These are special PhD programs covering selected research fields where funding (part time employment at TU Wien) is provided for doctoral candidates.
-Most of the Doctoral college (German: Doktoratskolleg) have a little bit different requirements than the doctoral programe defined in the curriculum.
-Offered positions can be found in the bulletin of TU Wien.
+Most of the Doctoral colleges (German: Doktoratskolleg) have a little bit different requirements than the doctoral programe defined in the curriculum.
+Offered positions can be found in the university gazette of TU Wien.
 Doctoral candidates having an employment contract are paid according to the collective bargaining agreement for university staff.

 Federal aid for students

 Austrian citizens and foreign student with equivalent status or stateless persons can apply for the federal aid for students.
 For further information please see www.stipendium.at.

 A helpful overview provides the Austrian Database for Scholarships and Research Grants.

 The European Funding Guide can help you to find funding for your doctoral study: http://www.european-funding-guide.eu/

 Other Financial Support